Need top-choice, sure-bet, best-pick, easy-to-grow bean varieties?

 • Blue Lake 274.
 54-61 days.
 CBM.
 Tasty and unique flavor, plump, tender, fine texture.
 Dark-green, rounded pods 5½ to 6½ inches long; white seeds.
 Dwarf, bushy plants 12 to 22 inches tall.
 Beans come to maturity almost all at once; good for canning and freezing.
 Heavy yields.

 • Bush Kentucky Wonder.
 52-65 days.
 R. Excellent flavor.
 Fleshy, tender, stringless, round-flattened pods to 8 inches long; carmine seeds.
 Heavy yielder.
 Good fresh and canned.
-Vigorous grower over extended period.
-Good grower in all regions.
+Vigorous grower over an extended period.
+A good grower in all regions.
 Also called Old Homestead.

 • Contender.
 40-55 days.
 CBM, PM.
 Tasty fresh out of the garden or cooked.
-Medium-green, round-oval stringless 6 to 8 inch pods, slightly curved; buff mottled seeds.
-Bush plants 12 to 20 inch tall.
+Medium-green, round-oval stringless 6 to 8-inch pods, slightly curved; buff mottled seeds.
+Bush plants are 12 to 20 inches tall.
 Very productive and early to harvest.
 Tolerates heat and mildew.

 • Greencrop.
 55 days.
 AAS.
-Excellent flavor, tender, meaty.
+Excellent flavor and is tender and meaty.
 Flat pods to 8 inches long, but just ½ inch wide, half the width of most Roman types.
 Top yields.
 Use fresh or for canning and freezing.
-Good grower in home gardens.
+A good grower in home gardens.

 • Provider.
 52 days.
 CBM, PM.
 Excellent fresh and retains flavor after pickling.
 Medium-green, round, stringless pods to 6 inches long.
 Dependable, good choice for cool soil, early or late sowing; does well in heat and adverse weather.
 Adapted for many regions.